SarahCiscoFrance/room-checker-bot/README.md

 ## What is it ?
 This bot checks the availability of a room and allows you to reserve it.

-How ?
+**How ?**

 All Webex Room, Board and Desk series devices come with intelligent people counting sensors directly embedded without any additional cost.
-Webex device send 2 type of data to the Room-Checker-Bot:
+This Webex device send 2 type of data to the Room-Checker-Bot:
-- Presence : detect a presence
+- Presence : detect the presence of a person thanks
 - PeopleCount : the number of people detected in the room

-## How to run
+## How to run 🔨

 Assuming you plan to expose your bot via [ngrok](https://ngrok.com), you can run this template in a jiffy: